ls4/ls4-doc/arch.rst

 Geting data
 ^^^^^^^^^^^^^^^^^^^^^^

-Metadata servers know which replication-set stores the data.
+Metadata servers know which replica-set stores the data.
 So gateway (or data server) sends query to metadata server first, and then get data from the data server.

 ::